Frequently Asked Questions

 - Where does my money go?

-Funds received from participating customers are used to purchase additional renewable energy certificates from regional renewable energy facilities equal to the Blue Sky purchase and may support the construction of new community based projects that increase public education and awareness of renewable technologies; to grow the support for renewable energy through customer education and outreach efforts and to cover the costs of offering the program.
+Funds received from participating customers are used to purchase renewable energy certificates (RECs) from regional renewable energy facilities equal to the Blue Sky purchase to grow the support for renewable energy through customer education and outreach efforts, cover the costs of offering the program and depending on your enrollment option, may support the construction of new community-based renewable energy projects in your state (Block option) or native fish habitat restoration in Oregon (Habitat option).
 We are required by regulations to allocate the costs associated with the Blue Sky program to customers who choose to participate, and we do not make a profit by offering this option to customers.

-Information provided is based on a three year average.
-Percentages are for our six state system wide program.
+Information provided is based on a three year average for the 2013-2015 periods.
+Percentages are for the Pacific Power region - which includes Oregon, Washington and California.
 The Usage/Habitat options are available in Oregon only.

-*Customer funds can be used to create funding awards for renewable energy projects throughout the company's service territory to help advance renewable energy technology.
-For this period 33 percent of renewable energy funds went to support the construction of new community based projects that increase public education and awareness of renewable technologies.
-Since 2006, more than 50 projects throughout Pacific Power's service area have received Blue Sky support.
+*Customer funds can be used to create funding awards for renewable energy projects throughout the company’s service territory to help advance renewable energy technology.
+For this period 31 percent of renewable energy funds went to support the construction of new community-based projects that increase public education and awareness of renewable technologies.

 - How do I know I am getting what I pay for?